 The on-ice strength is five skaters against five skaters.
-Rule 19.1 and 19.5.
-The minor penalty assessed to the goalkeeper must be served by another member of the team who was on the ice when the offense was committed (even though no penalty times go up on the penalty time clock).
+Rule 19.1 and 19.4.
+The minor penalty assessed to the goalkeeper must be served by another member of the team who was on the ice when the play was stopped to assess the penalty (even though no penalty times go up on the penalty time clock).
 A penalized player may not serve a goalkeeper's penalty.
 Rule 27.1.